Mets–Yankees rivalry: 2009–2019: New stadiums

 The two teams met again in June 2012.
-On June 8, after pitching the first no-hitter in Mets history in his previous start, Johan Santana gives up a career-worst four home runs to the Yankees in the first Subway Series game of the year as the Mets, who were held hitless by Hiroki Kuroda until the sixth, lose 9–1.
-Two days later, after Rafael Soriano blew his first save of the year by surrendering an RBI double to Ike Davis in the top of the ninth, Russell Martin hit a home-run in the bottom of the inning off of Jon Rauch to give the Yankees a 5–4 win and first-ever sweep of the Mets at the new Yankee Stadium.
+On June 8, after pitching the first no-hitter in Mets history in his previous start, Johan Santana gave up a career-worst four home runs to the Yankees in the first Subway Series game of the year as the Mets, who were held hitless by Hiroki Kuroda until the sixth, lost 9–1.
+Two days later, after Rafael Soriano blew his first save of the year by surrendering an RBI double to Ike Davis in the top of the ninth, Russell Martin hit a home run in the bottom of the inning off of Jon Rauch to give the Yankees a 5–4 win and first-ever sweep of the Mets at the new Yankee Stadium.

 On June 22, one day before first pitch between the two teams at Citi Field, Mets closer Frank Francisco taunted the Yankees by calling them chicken.
 Francisco's teammates greeted him in the Mets club house the next day with the Chicken Dance and put up a picture of Derek Jeter's head on the body of a chicken.
 "I can't wait to strike out those chickens, I want to strike out the side against them.
 I've done it before."
 Francisco would later go on to say "I make a simple comment, just that they complain a lot—for every call, for everything, I thought it was funny.
 I didn't expect to make a big deal."
-Although he would not strike out the side and allow two base runners, Francisco did notch the save in the first game of the series before going on the disabled list.
+Although he would not strike out the side and allowed two base runners, Francisco did notch the save in the first game of the series before going on the disabled list.
 Mets reliever Tim Byrdak would go as far to bring a live chicken into the clubhouse and named it "Little Jerry Seinfeld" in honor of a Seinfeld episode.
 The chicken was used as an unofficial mascot and was donated to an animal farm sanctuary in upstate New York a few days later.
-Francisco later admitted he himself raised chickens and is an expert about them.
+Francisco later admitted that he himself raised chickens and is an expert about them.

 Despite the Mets winning the opener, the Yankees wound up winning the next two games, including halting Mets pitcher R. A. Dickey's scoreless inning streak of 44 2/3 innings to win the series.
-Yankees outfielder Nick Swisher playfully quipped at the end of the series "who's chicken now?"
+Yankees outfielder Nick Swisher playfully quipped at the end of the series "Who's chicken now?"

 For the first time ever on Opening Day, both teams played their first game in New York on April 1, 2013.